cs-tsui/CP4I-Command-Line-CheatSheet/README.md

 This is a cheatsheet for working with IBM Cloud Pak for Integration.
 The following commands are mostly geared towards cluster administrators, but some commands may also be useful for CP4I users.

 For version `2020.1` and below, common services reside in the `kube-system` namesapce.
-For version `2020.2`, common services reside in namespace `ibm-common-services`.
+For version `2020.2` and greater, CP4I has moved to an operator based model, and common services reside in namespace `ibm-common-services`.
 Commands targeting the `kube-system` namespace may need to target `ibm-common-services` instead for the latest CP4I release.

 ### Table of Content